sandialabs/lapart-python/docs/source/overview.rst

 Architecture
 ============
-The general layout of the LAPART algorithm includes two fuzzy ARTs, labeled as A and B, that are connected by an associator matrix referred to as L. These two Fuzzy ARTs are very similar to the algorithms described in Section 4.1.1.
-Each of them have an input layer, a recognition layer, and a categorization layer.
-Also, they both have a vigilance parameter ⇢A,⇢B respectively.
+The general layout of the LAPART algorithm includes two fuzzy ARTs, labeled as A and B, that are connected by an associator matrix referred to as L. Each of them have an input layer, a recognition layer, and a categorization layer.
+Also, they both have a vigilance parameter rhoA, rhoB respectively.
 The A and B algorithms are connected together by an inference mechanism so that the template connections are established during training and then used to provide predictions during testing.
-The flow of the algorithm is shown in Figure 4.10.
-During training, the system is able to learn through the presentation of input pattern pairs (IA{x1..xn} and IB{y1..yn}) applied to each Fuzzy ART network [48].
+The flow of the algorithm is shown in the Figure below.
+During training, the system is able to learn through the presentation of input pattern pairs (IA{x1..xn} and IB{y1..yn}) applied to each Fuzzy ART network.
 At the same time, interconnections between classes are formed in the L matrix.
 The interconnections between the A and B Fuzzy ART connect the learned categories and allow for predictions to be made in the testing phase when new data becomes available.
-During testing, as shown in Figure 4.11, previously unseen data are presented to the A side only.
+During testing previously unseen data are presented to the A side only.
 Categorization of the input patterns occurs in the A side which connects, through the L matrix, to a particular category on the B side.
 The particular B side category for the input pattern is then the prediction for the given A input.